You love your pets.

-To provide veterinary facilities with a platform to express their Pet Positive views and help expand awareness, we are now offering Pet Positive certification to veterinary facilities that do not perform such procedures.
+To provide veterinary facilities with a platform to express their Pet Positive views and help expand awareness, we are now offering Pet Positive certification to veterinary facilities that do not perform.
+The Certification recognizes, applauds, and certifies American veterinary facilities that do not perform non-therapeutic invasive procedures on cats and dogs.
+It spotlights their forward-thinking humane position to bring Pet Positive vets together with like-minded pet parents. such procedures.

 The Curios & Capable Tabby

 Hi, there.
 Carlos here!

 Sometimes I sneak out to visit my adoring public.
 Because my family lets me keep my fingers instead of “declawing” me, I can defend myself and escape predators while I’m out and about.
 My pet parents may fuss, but they're always happy when I get home safe.

 Declawing chops off toes at the first knuckle.
 Ew!
 The pain and fear cause some cats to avoid litter boxes, bite, or do other icky things.
 Some even have chronic back pain from not being able to walk or stretch.

 Many of my feline friends have been declawed then left at shelters because of resulting behavior problems.
 Around 70% of cats relinquished to shelters for behavior problems are euthanized.

 More than a million cats are declawed...each year.

 NPAWS is changing the future for America's pets by saving coming generations of companion animals' ears, tails, toes, and more from non-therapeutic invasive procedures, such as ear cropping, tail docking, and declawing.
 As we do this, we create a more humane nation.
 A nation that will be better respected, alongside Europe and the many countries around the world that already ban these practices.

 What We do

 NPAWS educates and advocates for a future free from non-therapeutic invasive pet procedures.
 The NPAWS Pet Positive Movement encourages all Americans to appreciate natural pets and maintain their full potential.
 The NPAWS Pet Positive Veterinary Facility certification recognizes veterinary facilities that do not perform such procedures.

 I’m Betty, a natural Boxer